Call us on

 Get in touch

 020 8979 5444

 Cracked drains are a serious problem that may result in property damage, malodour, pollution of soil and groundwater as well as the spread of diseases.

-Causes of cracked pipes include the incursion of roots, underground movement and corrosion in the case of metal pipes.
+Causes of cracked drain pipes include the incursion of roots, underground movement and corrosion in the case of metal pipes.

 Common signs of cracked drains include foul smells, localised wet patches and sinkholes as well as cracked walls and floors.
 The signs of cracked drains are not always apparent to property owners and sometimes the condition may only be confirmed through professional inspection by a qualified plumber.

-If it is suspected that a drain is cracked, the best course of action is to call on the services of a professional drainage company, such as Express Drainage Solutions, to conduct a thorough CCTV inspection of the pipes.
+If it is suspected that a drain is cracked, the best course of action is to call on the services of a professional drainage company, such as Express Drainage Solutions, to conduct a thorough CCTV inspection of the drain pipes.

 Should it be found that the drain is cracked, it is then necessary to decide on what measures should be taken to resolve the problem depending on the seriousness and extent of damage.